 This policy meets the requirements of the UK GDPR and the provisions of the DPA 2018.
 It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR and the ICO's code of practice for subject access requests.
 It also reflects the ICO's code of practice for the use of surveillance cameras and personal information.

-In addition, this policy complies with regulation 5 of the Education (Pupil Information) (England) Regulations 2005, which gives parents the right of access to their child's educational record.
+In addition, this policy complies with regulation 5 of the Education (Pupil Information) (England) Regulations 2005, which gives parents the right of access to their child's educational record at Pencombe CE Primary School.

 3. Definitions